Wayla/transition-router/README.md

   *Ideal viewing environment: iOS 7 Safari

 ## Use Cases
 - The use case for which the transition-router was originally developed was Wayla's single-page, mobile web app.
 Basically, each route change transitioned in a new full-screen "page", transitioning out the current page.
-The idea was to achieve a native app feel in mobile web.
+Think native app feel in mobile web.

 ## Usage